-- · on an actual basis; - on a pro forma basis to give effect to (i) the filing and effectiveness of our third amended and restated certificate of incorporation simultaneously with the closing of this offering, (ii) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 15,906,537 shares of our common stock upon the closing of this offering, (iii) the issuance of 150,201 shares of our common stock upon the assumed net exercise of warrants that otherwise expire upon or prior to the closing of this offering, and (iv) the issuance of 931,485 shares of our common stock issuable upon conversion of the outstanding SAFEs upon the closing of this offering in the aggregate amount of \$8.9 million; and - on a pro forma as adjusted basis to give effect to (i) the pro forma adjustments described above and (ii) the issuance and sale of 3,768,116 shares of our common stock in this offering at the initial public offering price of \$12.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- · on an actual basis; - on a pro forma basis to give effect to (i) the filing and effectiveness of our third amended and restated certificate of incorporation immediately prior to the closing of this offering, (ii) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 15,906,537 shares of our common stock upon the closing of this offering, (iii) the issuance of 150,201 shares of our common stock upon the assumed net exercise of warrants that otherwise expire upon or prior to the closing of this offering (assuming an initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus), and (iv) the issuance of 931,485 shares of our common stock issuable upon conversion of the outstanding SAFEs upon the closing of this offering in the aggregate amount of \$8.9 million (assuming an initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus); and - on a pro forma as adjusted basis to give effect to (i) the pro forma adjustments described above and (ii) the issuance and sale of 3,350,000 shares of our common stock in this offering at an assumed initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+The pro forma as adjusted information set forth in the table below is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this table together with the sections of this prospectus captioned "Selected Consolidated Financial Data," "Use of Proceeds," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Description of Capital Stock" and our financial statements and related notes included elsewhere in this prospectus.